apache/skywalking-rover/docs/en/setup/examples/cases/profiling-process/readme.md

 root      2072    1790  0 14:59 pts/0    00:00:00 ./sqrt name=a
 ```

-Follow the command example in above, you could see the last column showing the process command line is `./sqrt name=a`.
+Following the command example above, you could see the last column showing the process command line is `./sqrt name=a`.
 We use the regex to filter the process, In this case, we could use `sqrt` as the service identity.

 #### Update Process Entity